rikhuijzer/bench/results/README.md

 # Results

+TODO: Check what data formats others have used for this problem.

+TODO: Consider storing it all in one JSON to improve post-processing ease.

 Results are stored here.
 The goal of these files is to be easy to process for a computer and human.
 Therefore the results are in YAML and CSV files.
 For each system and corpus the following files are created.